2024–25 Auroraliiga season

 The 2024–25 Auroraliiga season was the 42nd ice hockey season of the Auroraliiga.
 It was the first season since the league re-branded to Auroraliiga from Naisten Liiga, the name that had been in use since 2017.
 The regular season began on 6 September 2024 and concluded on 16 February 2025.
-The 2025 Aurora Borealis Cup playoffs began on 22 February and will conclude no later than 30 March.
+The 2025 Aurora Borealis Cup playoffs began on 22 February and concluded on 29 March.

 Kiekko-Espoo were the Aurora Borealis Cup champions, claiming the franchise's seventeenth Finnish Championship title.
 Kiekko-Espoo also won the 2024–25 regular season title to continue their reign from the 2023–24 regular season.

 League changes

 League rebrand

 Founded in 1982 as the Naisten SM-sarja and known as the Naisten Liiga (NSML) since 2017, the league announced it had rebranded as Auroraliiga on 15 August 2024.
 Announcing the name change, league director Henni Laaksonen emphasized, "it is high time to play ice hockey without prefixes" – referring to the intentional move away from using "women's [ice hockey]" (naisten [jääkiekko]) in the new branding – and outlined the league's goal to develop into a top international league that will enable its players to experience the everyday life of professional athletes.

 The rebranding included a new wordmark and a black-and-green color scheme.